thmslmr/Python-Spelling-Corrector/README.md

 # Spelling Corrector

-**Correcteur orthographique utilisant la fréquence d'utilisation des mots dans un dataset de livres.**
+**Spelling Corrector using the frequence of use of words in a dataset of books.**

-Quatre langues sont actuellements supportées :
+Four languages are curently supported :
-  - Français
+    - French
-  - Anglais
+    - English
-  - Espagnol
+    - Spanish
-  - Allemand
+    - German

-Il est aussi possible d'utiliser ce correcteur avec les sources et l'alphabet de son choix et ainsi l'utiliser pour d'autre langue.
+It's also possible to use the corrector with custom sources and alphabets for other languages.

-Données utilisées
+Data used
 ---

 - fr :